-NY designates upstate ‘containment zone,’ mobilizes National Guard against virus
+Some schools shut for 2 weeks in NYC suburb hit by virus

 ALBANY, N.Y.
-(AP) — New York state is shuttering several schools and houses of worship for two weeks in a suburb and sending in the National Guard to help with what appears to be the nation’s biggest cluster of cases of the coronavirus, Gov. Andrew Cuomo said Tuesday.
+(AP) — State officials are shuttering several schools and houses of worship for two weeks in a New York City suburb and sending in the National Guard to help with what appears to be the nation’s biggest cluster of coronavirus cases, Gov. Andrew Cuomo said Tuesday.

 State officials used a potentially unnerving term — “containment area” — to describe the part of New Rochelle, north of New York City, where the closures will be enforced.
 But they stressed that this isn’t a lockdown.